numfum/task-opt1/README.md

 3. It must compile with Clang/GCC/MSVC.
 Again, an easy route would be compiling with [`ispc`](//ispc.github.io) or similar SPMD compilers, but this would also defeat the task.
 It _would_ be interesting to compare the results though.
 4. No using OpenMP's `#pragma omp parallel` or similar libraries or preprocessors.

 Any questions, feel free to ask.
-SIMD optimisations can be for any architecture, the interesting point being the before and after timings.
+Any SIMD optimisations can be for an architecture or your choice, the interesting point being the before and after timings.
 We have implementations for SSE4.1, Neon and Wasm.

 This is a snippet of code from [Basis Universal](//github.com/BinomialLLC/basis_universal) (copyright 2019-2021 Binomial LLC, released under an Apache 2.0 license).
 The [original code](//github.com/BinomialLLC/basis_universal/blob/77b7df8e5df3532a42ef3c76de0c14cc005d0f65/transcoder/basisu_transcoder.cpp#L1178-L1253) is extracted from the ETC1S to DXT transcoder.